-All Crown corporations and other reporting entities are also required to submit details of borrowing transactions on forms CC-6 during the year.
-Cases of non-compliance must be reported and detailed below.
+All Crown corporations and other reporting entities are also required to submit details of borrowing transactions on Form CC-6 during the year.
+Cases of non-compliance must be reported and detailed as per example below:

 Ex.
-All obligations related to capital lease and contractual obligations as well as details of borrowing transactions have been reported to the Deputy Receiver General on the appropriate CC forms for disclosure in the Public Accounts of Canada in accordance with RGM Chapter 18 except as follows:
+All obligations related to capital leases and contractual obligations as well as details of borrowing transactions have been reported to the Deputy Receiver General on the appropriate CC forms for disclosure in the Public Accounts of Canada in accordance with RGM Chapter 18 except as follows:

-(List any cases of non-compliance giving a description of the item(s) and of the dollar amounts outstanding.)
+(List any cases of non-compliance giving a description of the item(s) and the outstanding amounts, in dollars.)